offen/analyticstxt/draft-offen-analyticstxt.md

 ## Multi-user Environments

-In multi-user / multi-tenant environments, it may possible for a single user to take over the location of the "/.well-known/security.txt" file.
+In multi-user / multi-tenant environments, it may possible for a single user to take over the location of the "/.well-known/security.txt" file which would also apply to others.
 Organizations should ensure the ".well-known" location is properly protected.
-Implementors can use other locations as per {{location}}.
+Implementors can instead use other locations as per {{location}} in such scenarios.

 # IANA Considerations